The London Soccer Club Changing Lives

 Until 2015, Hackney Wick Football Club didn't exist.
 Since then, its founder has helped create a community on and off the pitch.

-Those are the words of Bobby Kasanga, the founder of Hackney Wick F.C., a football club in London.
-And it's a sentiment proved time and again in cities and communities all over the world: Football can make a difference.
+Those are the words of Bobby Kasanga, the founder of Hackney Wick FC, a soccer club in London.
+And it’s a sentiment proved time and again in cities and communities all over the world: Soccer can make a difference.

-In our new series, From the Grounds Up, we'll profile people all over the world who know that they can change their communities and the world through football and sport.
+In our new series, From the Grounds Up, we'll profile people all over the world who know that they can change their communities and the world through soccer and sport.

 Coach and player